-We first met Dave Lindner while researching the story of Sweetheart, the notorious saltwater crocodile captured on the Finniss River in 1979.
+We first met Dave Lindner while researching the story of Sweetheart, the notorious boat-flipping saltwater crocodile captured on the Finniss River in 1979.

 Like many Territory bushmen of his generation, Dave says what he thinks.
 There is no sales pitch, no polished version of events and little interest in impressing anyone.
 If he thinks you're wrong, he'll tell you.
-If he agrees with you, you'll know that too.

 We've found the best way to approach men like Dave is to be straightforward.
 Ask direct questions and expect direct answers.
 They generally have little patience for fluff but appreciate an honest conversation.

-Dave wasn't the only one.
 Many of the wildlife rangers from that era maintained similar records.
 Alan Morton, who was involved in the Sweetheart capture operation, typed detailed field notes from the day.
 Those notes still exist today and provide a firsthand account of what occurred.

 Image: Roy Wright - Former poacher and old enemy of Dave's (Friends in the present day) - Image by Wild Creek.